Void marriage: Philippines

+Grounds for nullity also include either party's existing engagement in bigamous or polygamous relationships, either party's psychological incapacity, and incestuous relationships.

+United States

 New York law

 Under the Domestic Relations Law of New York State, all incestuous marriages are void, but this does not include cousin marriages of any degree:

 Incestuous and void marriages.
 A marriage is incestuous and void whether the relatives are legitimate or illegitimate between either: